Queen Mary of Denmark: LGBT rights

 In 2016, on the International Day Against Homophobia and Transphobia, Mary gave a speech on LGBT rights at a forum in Copenhagen hosted by the Danish government.
-She called for an end to discrimination, oppression, and violence against people because of their sexual orientation and gender identity.
-In January 2018, Mary delivered her speech about LGBTQ+ equality at the Parliamentary Assembly of the Council of Europe.
-On 25 April 2018, Mary was invited to present the honorary award to LGBT Danmark at the Danish Rainbow Awards – AXGIL 2018.
+She called for an end to discrimination, oppression, and violence against people on the basis of sexual orientation and gender identity.
+In January 2018, Mary delivered her speech on LGBTQ+ equality at the Parliamentary Assembly of the Council of Europe.
+On 25 April 2018, she was invited to present the honorary award to LGBT Danmark at the Danish Rainbow Awards – AXGIL 2018.
 She thus became the first ever member of the royal family to attend the Danish Rainbow Awards.
 She also attended the awards ceremony in 2019 and 2020.
 In 2020, Mary spoke at Copenhagen Pride's virtual pride festival.

 In October 2019, it was announced that Mary would serve as patron of WorldPride Copenhagen 2021, making her the first ever royal to serve as patron for a major LGBT event.
 She carried out numerous engagements in connection with the event and also gave the closing speech of the week-long celebrations on 21 August 2021.